Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 2. Saugers are attracted to deeper, darker, and swifter water than walleyes.

-3. Short jigs do a better job in reducing current, while longer jigs work well in stronger flows.
+3. Short jigs do a better job of reducing current, while longer jigs work well in stronger flows.

 4. Saugers like slow-moving, and deep rivers.
 They can also be found in lakes and reservoirs.
 Being a migratory species, you will find saugers in a lot of habitats.